stepanataccolade/docsv2/sources/int_notifications.md

 ---

 ## HipChat notifications
 You will need to configure this integration to send notifications to HipChat room(s) and user(s).
-Notifications can be sent for build status updates, lighthouse image updates, and deployment updates.
+Notifications can be sent for build status updates, monitoring your Docker image updates, and deployment updates.

 **Generate a TOKEN for API access**